C4Q/AC-Android/cohort_5.4/unit_02/02_14_dsa_sorting_bubble_sort.md

     |  |      |  Ordered! |

 * Generalization
-    * Given a collection of n unsorted elements it takes (n - 1) iterations through the list in order to sort using the bubble sort algorithim
+    * Given a collection of n unsorted elements it takes (n - 1) iterations through the list in order to sort using the bubble sort algorithm
 <br />
 <br />
 <br />